wfenske/IfdefRevolver/README.md

    The main program, `cppstats`, also needs to be in your `PATH`.

+1. Install xsltproc

+   Xsltproc is available from the website mentioned above.
+   Make sure it is in your `PATH` so that `cppstats` finds it at runtime.

+1. Install CSVKit

+   CSVKit is available from the website mentioned above.
+   Make sure it is in your `PATH` so that the IfdefRevolver scripts find it at runtime.

 1. Install Skunk

    Be sure to checkout out the correct fork and branch (see above).